How to borrow and order

 Your books are automatically renewed up to 25 times, as long as no other borrower is queuing for the book.
 You can also renew your books via "My Library Account”.

-You can return your books in the library when it is open or in our return box outside when the library is closed.
+You can return your books in the library when it is open or in our return box outside when the library is closed, as long as the university premises are open.
 When you return material you have borrowed, you will receive a receipt to the e-mail address you have provided.
 Save the receipt until you have checked in “My Library Account” that your loan has been deregistered.

 Borrow course literature